-(4) REST PERIODS. (a) Children under 5 years of age in care for more than 4 consecutive hours shall have a nap or rest period.

-(b) A provider shall permit children who do not sleep after 30 minutes and children who wake up early to get up and shall help them to have a quiet time through the use of equipment or activities which do not disturb other children.
+- (4) REST PERIODS. (a) Children under 5 years of age in care for more than 4 consecutive hours shall have a nap or rest period. - (b) A provider shall permit children who do not sleep after 30 minutes and children who wake up early to get up and shall help them to have a quiet time through the use of equipment or activities which do not disturb other children.

-(d) Each child shall be provided with an individually identified sheet and blanket or sleeping bag that may be used only by that child until it is washed.
-Sleeping bags and bedding shall be stored in a sanitary manner and washed at least after every 5 uses or as soon as possible if wet or soiled.

-(e) Infants shall sleep alone in cribs or playpens.
+- (c) Each child who has a nap or rest period shall be provided with a bed, cot, mat at least 2 inches thick, sleeping bag, crib or playpen which is placed at least 2 feet from the next sleeping child. - (d) Each child shall be provided with an individually identified sheet and blanket or sleeping bag that may be used only by that child until it is washed.
+Sleeping bags and bedding shall be stored in a sanitary manner and washed at least after every 5 uses or as soon as possible if wet or soiled. - (e) Infants shall sleep alone in cribs or playpens.
 Two related children may share a double bed.
 No more than one child may occupy a single size bed, cot, mat or sleeping bag.